expectedbehavior/handbook/communication.md

 # Do you use Campfire in Basecamp?
 No, we've tried that and it's bad.
 It forces a mix of important/unimportant and synchronous/asynchronous communication through the same notification channel that makes it hard to be a good participant in the company without wasting time.

+# What about email?
+The only reason to email anyone at Expected Behavior is if you're forwarding them an email from someone outside the company.
+Even then, consider just using Basecamp's email forwarding feature.
+Do not start internal-only email conversations.

+# What about Meetings™?
+We try not to have meetings, but sometimes it's the best choice.
+If you need to have a meeting, here's a guide to making it as productive as possible
+- Don't do it.
+- Ok, you really have to.
+That happens.
+- Make an agenda that has clear objectives.
+- Invite only the people for whom that agenda is immediately valuable.
+If you invite 2 marketers and 2 engineers to a meeting and spend half the meeting talking nitty gritty development, you've wasted the time of two people.
+- Share the agenda with those people before the meeting so they're bought into what you're trying to accomplish.
+- Schedule the meeting for a length of time you think represents a good investment for the people you've invited.
+	- There are no meetings before lunch at Expected Behavior.
+It has too great an impact on [flexibility](flexibility.md).
+	- Lunch meetings start at 12:30.
+		- If you schedule a meeting during lunch time, you're in charge of making sure food is provided.
+- Use the agenda clearly during the meeting.
+	- Avoid expanding the agenda (or letting others expand it) during the meeting.
+Surprise topics are frequently unproductive.
+It's easy to get time with people at EB.
+Just schedule another one.
+- End the meeting when you get to the bottom of the agenda or you hit your scheduled time limit, whichever is sooner.

+# Vocabulary
+Here are some words and phrases we use that others don't or have special meaning to us
+- Behaviornaughts: What we call ourselves when we need a collective noun.
+- Lunch Train: All Behaviornaughts eating out for lunch typically go together on a lunch train.
+It coordinates in the Slack food channel and departs daily at 12:30.
+People that want to eat lunch with their coworkers plan around that being the time of departure.
+They will be sad if you leave without them.
+If you're going to be a little late, say something in channel and people will try to work it out with you.
+- The Scale™: We generally ask for opinions on a -5 to 5 scale, known officially as The Scale™.
+This format allows for the clear expression of positive, negative, and neutral opinions without needing additional qualifying words.
+The Scale™ only officially supports integer values, but rating things is hard so there are a variety of shenanigans.
+- Reasonable or 🉑: In the far past, reasonable was the highest form of praise you could receive at Expected Behavior. 🉑 is the emoji for acceptable.
+It’s used as a synonym for reasonable because there’s no emoji for reasonable.
+We've evolved a more verbally affirmative culture, but you'll still see these words pretty often.
+- [ironic statement].....Expected Behavior: Once upon a time, we tried to come up with a company slogan.
+Now, any ironic statement can be suggested as the company slogan.
+H[ere’s an example](https://3.basecamp.com/3093825/buckets/594230/messages/2109011229#__recording_2124992058).
+- Situational Irony: A mythical sister company to Expected Behavior.
+It’s the holding company for all of the excellent business ideas we come up with that we cannot or will not pursue for various legal, moral, or ethical reasons.
+- The Fort or Fort Behavior: Our old office in a subdivision home.
+It had some pros and cons.
+- The Bunker: The current office, so named because it’s a fort that’s underground.